wpjw/winterAE/README.md

 ## Project Structure

 - **src/**: Contains the source code for the application.

   - **api/**: Functions to interact with the Open5e API.
     - `open5e.ts`: Contains `fetchMonsters` function.
   - **components/**: React components for the application.
     - `EncounterBuilder.tsx`: The main component for building encounters.
     - `MonsterSection.tsx`: Component for loading and displaying monsters by Challenge Rating (CR).
+    - `MonsterDetails.tsx`: Component for displaying monster details.
     - `PartyMember.tsx`: Component for managing party members.
-  - **services/**: Services related to encounter management.
-    - `encounterService.ts`: Functions like `createEncounter` and `getEncounterDetails`.
+  - **types/**: Type definitions for the application.
+    - `monsters.ts`: Type definitions for monster data.
   - **utils/**: Utility functions for various tasks.
     - `helpers.ts`: Functions like `calculateChallengeRating` and `formatMonsterData`.
   - `App.tsx`: The main application component.
   - `index.tsx`: The entry point of the application.
   - `App.css`: CSS file for styling the application.
   - `index.css`: CSS file for global styles.
-  - `App.test.tsx`: Test file for the main application component.
   - `setupTests.tsx`: Setup file for testing.
   - `reportWebVitals.tsx`: File for reporting web vitals.

 - **public/**: Contains public assets.

   - `index.html`: The main HTML file for the application.
   - `manifest.json`: Web app manifest file.
   - `robots.txt`: Robots exclusion file.